 Despite the sharp increase in world gold prices, central banks - the 'sharks' in the gold market continued to buy an additional 18 tons of gold in January.
-The race to buy to fill gold vaults is still going on.
+The race to buy to fill gold vaults is still ongoing.

-According to the latest report from the World Gold Council (WGC), central banks’ demand for gold is not over yet.
+According to the latest report of the World Gold Council (WGC), the demand for gold from central banks has not ended.
 In January, central banks bought an additional 18 tons of gold.

 In 2024, central banks bought a total of 1,045 tonnes of gold, marking the third consecutive year that gold purchases exceeded 1,000 tonnes.

-The WGC report shows that central banks in emerging markets continue to lead in net buying.
+The WGC report shows that central banks in emerging markets are still leading in net buying activities.

 The Central Bank of Uzbekistan was the biggest buyer in January, increasing official reserves by 8 tonnes.